 Nepelska et al[91] engineered a colonic epithelial HT-29-PPARγ reporter cell line to control the influence of bacterial metabolites on transcriptional activity of PPARγ.
-Two main metabolites of intestinal bacteria, such as butyrate and propionate, were linked to activation of PPARγ transcriptional activity.
-Notwithstanding, phylogenetic affiliation of the strains weren’t rigorously corresponded to reporter gene activities, among them the most general stimulating effect was noticed among Firmicutes and Fusobacteria, while Actinobacteria exerted moderate or no modulation.
+Two main metabolites of intestinal bacteria, butyrate and propionate, were linked to activation of PPARγ transcriptional activity.
+Notwithstanding, phylogenetic affiliation of the strains were found to not rigorously correspond to reporter gene activities, among them the most general stimulating effect was noticed for Firmicutes and Fusobacteria, while Actinobacteria exerted moderate or no modulation.

-The strongest potential of PPARγ activation exerted Roseburia hominis, Roseburia intestinalis and Fusobacterium naviforme.
-They are well-known producers of butyrate, therefore the response pattern of PPARγ reporter cells is exposed to the composition of organic acids of conditioned media.
-Gene regulation in intestinal epithelial cells is known to be regulated by SCFA, especially butyrate[94].
-Acetate negatively affected the PPARγ reporter system demonstrating a reverse correlation.
-Moreover, butyrate and propionate stimulated PPARγ activity even at low concentrations as 0.5 mM.
-Acetate, however, showed an insignificant activation starting from 8 mM, and lactate did not affect the activity, but was cytotoxic from 2 mM which lead to cell detachment[95].
-In general, high concentrations of all organic acids especially acetic and lactic have a deleterious effect on the viability of cells, possibly because of decrease in pH.
+The strongest potential of PPARγ activation is exerted on Roseburia hominis, Roseburia intestinalis ,and Fusobacterium naviforme.
+These are well-known producers of butyrate, therefore the response pattern of PPARγ reporter cells is exposed to the composition of organic acids of conditioned media.
+Gene regulation in intestinal epithelial cells is known to be regulated by the SCFAs, especially butyrate[94].
+Acetate negatively affected the PPARγ reporter system, demonstrating a reverse correlation.
+Moreover, butyrate and propionate stimulated PPARγ activity, even at such low concentrations as 0.5 mM.
+Acetate, however, showed an insignificant activation starting from 8 mM, and lactate did not affect the activity but was cytotoxic from 2 mM, which lead to cell detachment[95].
+In general, high concentrations of all organic acids, especially acetic and lactic, have a deleterious effect on the viability of cells, possibly because of decrease in pH.

 Some species can activate the expression of PPARγ target genes even without presence of butyrate and propionate in their conditioned media.
 To them belong Atopobium parvulum and Prevotella copri.
-These bacteria increased ANGPTL4 and ADRP expression in HT-29 cells.
+These bacteria were shown to increase ANGPTL4 and ADRP expression in HT-29 cells.
 Their underlying mechanisms are probably different, because stimulation with conditioned media of A. parvulum showed its influence after 6 h аnd P. copri in 12 h[91].
-The induction of ANGPTL4 by PPARγ-specific ligand troglitazone was weaker in either case.
+The induction of ANGPTL4 by the PPARγ-specific ligand troglitazone was weaker in either case.
 In addition, A. parvulum and P. copri promote PPARγ phosphorylation via ERK1/2[91].
-Studies confirmed that bacterial up-regulation of PPARγ in enteral epithelial cells is by phosphorylation[96].
-Though high levels of P. copri and A. parvulum in the intestine has been connected to arthritis[97] and linked to periodontitis[98] accordingly.
+Studies confirmed that bacterial upregulation of PPARγ in enteral epithelial cells occurs by phosphorylation[96].
+Though, high levels of P. copri and A. parvulum in the intestine has been connected to arthritis[97] and linked to periodontitis[98] accordingly.

-However, the elevated risk of cardiovascular ischemic events is affiliated with the use of PPAR-γ ligands as rosiglitazone.
-PPAR-γ agonists are used in clinics despite the fact that it have serious adverse effects such as heart failure, weight gain and increased bone fracture[99].
-At present natural products could be found as a source of drugs[100].
+However, the elevated risk of cardiovascular ischemic events is affiliated with the use of such PPARγ ligands as rosiglitazone.
+PPARγ agonists are used in clinics despite the fact that they have serious adverse effects, such as heart failure, weight gain, and increased bone fracture[99].
+At present, natural products could be found as a source of drugs[100].

-The fish oil established favorable effects in diabetes, CVDs, autoimmune inflammatory diseases, inflammatory bowel disease.
-Neschen et al[101] revealed advantageous effects of fish oil on glucose and lipid metabolism, improvement of insulin sensitivity and reduction of triglycerides.
-Additionally, the n-3 polyunsaturated fatty acids of fish oil, eicosapentaenoic acid and docosahexaenoic acid are endogenous ligands for PPAR, consequently even small changes in their structures affect PPAR activation.
+Fish oil has established favorable effects in diabetes, CVDs, autoimmune inflammatory diseases, and inflammatory bowel diseases.
+Neschen et al[101] revealed advantageous effects of fish oil on glucose and lipid metabolism, improvement of insulin sensitivity, and reduction of triglycerides.
+Additionally, the n-3 polyunsaturated fatty acids of fish oil, eicosapentaenoic acid and docosahexaenoic acid, are endogenous ligands for PPAR; consequently, even small changes in their structures affect PPAR activation.
 These fatty acids adjust the insulin-sensitizing, anti-inflammatory and lipid-lowering properties of fish oil[102].

 GUT MICROBIOTA AS A TREATMENT OPTION FOR T2D: FUTURE PERSPECTIVES